 Attention Whore: Methony is implied to be one.
 Felix can sometimes be one, too.
 It would be a gross understatement to say he loves attention, though it should be noted that Felix is far less comfortable with attention he earns without seeking it.
 As Mildmay observes, Felix doesn't like attention for his own achievements, just superficial things, like his looks.

 Badass in Distress: Mildmay is the resident Badass, but at one point he gets locked in a farmhouse cellar and has to get rescued by Felix who is completely insane at this point and fights like a little girl even at his best.
-Not to mention later, when the usually competent Mildmay is captured in the Bastion and has to be rescued Damsel in Distress style.
+Not to mention later, when the usually competent Mildmay has to be rescued Damsel in Distress style.

 More importantly, Felix and Mildmay are each other's Berserk Buttons.
 Mess with one, and the other will go batfuck on you.